Doing What We Won't Regret

 The doctor, deeply touched said, "Mrs. Moules, your proposal is simply crazy.
 But if I were in your place, I think I would do the same!"

 Edith returned to her ministry.
-God graciously gave her fourteen months and her activity was ceaseless.
+God graciously gave her fourteen months and her activity was careless.
 Faithfulness for Edith Moules meant serving thousands of lepers sacrificially and faithfully despite her extreme illness.

 In eternity, we'll give thanks if we worked while others wasted time, studied while others slept, prayed while others played.
 These outward disciplines are often expressions of inner disciplines which indicate if we are living for the seen or the unseen.